8Bit-P/R.O.B.E.R.T/README.md

 ## 🛠 Hardware

-The robotic arm has 6 joints, each powered by stepper motors (J6 can be swapped with a servo gripper).
+The robotic arm has 6 joints, each powered by stepper motors.
+A gripper can be added to the end of J6 for more control.

 Electronics box components:
 - ⚡ Power supply (200W)
+- 🌀 TB6600 stepper motor driver for stepper 1
-- 🧠 Arduino Mega 2560 + RAMPS board (normally for 3D printers)
+- 🧠 Arduino Mega 2560 + RAMPS board to manage steppers 2 to 6
-- 🌀 TB6600 stepper motor drivers
 - 🎛️ Custom 3D-printed front panel for connectors
 - 🔌 On/off switch + power input
-- 🔋 5V regulator

 Each joint (except J6) has a **limit switch** for homing and preventing over-rotation.
+The overall build is made using a 3d printer for most of the parts of the robot, a bunch of nuts and bolts of different m-sizes, bearings and aluminum tube for structure.

 ---